franklange/go-heartbeat/README.md

 # go-heartbeat

-Simple server and client libraries to monitor client connectivity via heartbeats using gRPC client-side streaming.
+Simple server/client library to monitor connectivity via heartbeats using gRPC client-side streaming.
-The server library provides client connects/disconnects via channels `Alive` and `Dead`.
+The server provides `Peer` events with `Id` and `Addr` via channels `Alive` and `Dead`.
-The client library uses `Interval` to either automatically (re)connect to the given server address or to send heartbeats for the provided client id.
+The client automatically (re)connects and sends heartbeats with the user-provided `Id` with `Interval` frequency.

 ### Example Server